RajatJangra2653/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

         .Generate(25000);
     ```

-    > Note: The [Bogus][nuget.org/packages/bogus/33.1.1] library is an open-source library used to design fictitious data to test user interface applications and is great for learning how to develop bulk import/export applications.
+    >**Note**: The [Bogus][nuget.org/packages/bogus/33.1.1] library is an open-source library used to design fictitious data to test user interface applications and is great for learning how to develop bulk import/export applications.

 1. Create a new generic **List<>** of type **Task** named **concurrentTasks**: